-- Although Python looks trendy, still few accounting researchers master this language.
-Research is oftentimes a co-authorship.
-If the research code can only be understood by one person in a research team, it will be counter productive.
+- While Python may seem trendy, its user base in accounting research is still relatively small.
+Research often involves co-authorship.
+If the research code can only be understood by one person in a research team, it can be counterproductive.

-- Because not many researchers use Python yet, Python users cannot take advantage of many ready-to-use code written in SAS which has a larger user base.
+- Due to the limited usage of Python among researchers, Python users cannot take full advantage of the many ready-to-use code written in SAS, which has a larger user base.

-- Debugging in Python is harder than in commercial software such as SAS and Stata.
-Freeware sounds appealing, but I always find I end up spending more time when using freeware which typically lacks detailed and excellent help documentation.
+- Debugging in Python is more challenging compared to commercial software like SAS and Stata.
+While freeware may sound appealing, I have always found that I end up spending more time when using freeware, as it typically lacks detailed and excellent help documentation.

-- Like Stata, at least for now, Python cannot manipulate large datasets (limited by the memory size of computer).
-If you are going to handle mega datasets such as intra-day bond/stock transaction data, Python will be a pain.
+- Similar to Stata, Python currently has limitations in manipulating large datasets, as it is constrained by the the computer’s memory size.
+If you anticipate working with mega datasets such as intra-day bond/stock transaction data, using Python can be a pain.

-SAS + Stata is a solid solution I advocate.
-I use SAS for SQL and Stata for everything else.
-Python is suitable for certain research topics such as textual analysis.
-If you decide to invest in learning Python, you can count on the following learning resources:
+SAS + Stata is a solid solution that I advocate for.
+I use SAS for SQL and Stata for all other tasks.
+Python is well-suited for specific research topics such as textual analysis.
+If you decide to invest in learning Python, you can rely on the following learning resources:

-- The Python Tutorial on the official Python website: https://docs.python.org/3.10/tutorial/index.html – easy for a fast read.
+- The Python Tutorial on the official Python website (https://docs.python.org/3.10/tutorial/index.html) is an easy and quick read.

-- There are tons of Python courses on Udemy: https://www.udemy.com – year-round discounted price is $13 per course.
+- There are numerous Python courses available on Udemy (https://www.udemy.com), often offered at discounted prices of $13 per course.

 Python also help you choose another career when academia fails you.